feirychris/spaceX-frontend-angular/README.md

 This is small application that aims at displaying SpaceX launches and capsules in table format.

-The API is from the SpaceX [enter link description here](https://docs.spacexdata.com/) website.
+The API is from the [SpaceX](https://docs.spacexdata.com/) website.
 The requests can be tested via Postman.

 ------------------------------------------------------------------------------------------------